kalrasd/R/README.md

 `git add filename`

 You can also use glob patterns (wildcards) to specify which files you want to add.
-For example, if you want to add all .Rmd files, you could use:
+For example, if you want to add all `.Rmd` files, you could use:

 `git add *.Rmd`

 Where `*` is a wildcard character.
-You can also use `git add .` to add everything in your folder/repo.
+You can also use `git add .` to add everything in your working directory.

 ## commit
-Once you've added files or changes you need to commit them. `git commit` is a way to take a snapshot of the state of your files, i.e. *commit* your changes to `git`'s memory.
+Once you've added files or changes, you need to commit them. `git commit` is a way to take a snapshot of the state of your files, i.e. *commit* your changes to `git`'s memory.
 Each commit represents your files at a specific point in time, and you can jump back to any one of those points without losing data.
 You must commit before pushing to GitHub.
-To commit files or changes, first use `git add`, then use:
+To commit files or changes inside files, first use `git add`, then use:

 `git commit -m "message"`

-Where `message` is something describing what changes you've made.
+Where `message` is something describing the changes you've made.
 Most first time commits use the message `Initial commit`.

 ## push
 After committing your changes, you can now push your commit to GitHub.
 If you've cloned a GitHub repo, `git` will push back to that repo by default.
 As such, the syntax for `git push` is simply: